You are currently viewing Chumphu Ney, where the Floating Statue of Dorji Phagmo defies gravity

 Where is Chumphu Nye Located?

-Chumphu Nye is a meditation place of Guru Rinpoche located in the northern part of Doteng Gewog of Paro Dzongkhag at an altitude of 3078 m above sea level.
+Chumphu Nye is a meditation place of Guru Rinpoche located in the northern part of Doteng Gewog under Paro Dzongkhag at an altitude of 3078 meters above sea level.

 Who discovered Chumphu Nye?

-Chumphu Nye was discovered by His Holiness the 9th Je Khenpo of Bhutan, Shakya Rinchen.
+Chumphu Nye was discovered by His Holiness Shakya Rinchen, the 9th Je Khenpo of Bhutan.

 What is the meaning of Chumphu nye?